dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/markdown_share.md

 DCloud cooperated with Alibaba Cloud to establish uniCloud to provide web servers for developers.

-uniCloud is a free, high-speed web hosting server that can help you store web pages。See details：[https://uniapp.dcloud.io/uniCloud/hosting](https://uniapp.dcloud.io/uniCloud/hosting).
+uniCloud is a free, high-speed web hosting server that can help you to store web pages。More details：[https://uniapp.dcloud.io/uniCloud/hosting](https://uniapp.dcloud.io/uniCloud/hosting).

-Developers need to log in in HBuilderX and activate uniCloud service.
+Developers need to log in HBuilderX and activate uniCloud service.

 ### 3.1 Sign Up uniCloud